Mécheria

-Mécheria is a city situated in Naâma Province, Algeria in the Atlas mountains, capital of Mécheria District, known for its cold winter and livestock life.
+Mécheria is a city situated in Naâma Province, Algeria in the Atlas Mountains, capital of Mécheria District, known for its cold winter and livestock life.
+As of 2020, it had a population of around 120,000, making it the most populous commune in the province.

-Current President of Algeria Abdelmadjid Tebboune was born here in 1945.
+It is the birthplace of the current President of Algeria, Abdelmadjid Tebboune.

 Transport

 Air

 Mécheria Airport is a military airport in Mécheria.

 Railway

 Mecheria is served by a narrow gauge railway from Mohammadia, however, replacing it with a standard gauge line has been proposed.

 Climate

 In Mecheria, there is a local steppe climate.
 Rainfall is higher in winter than in summer.
 The Köppen-Geiger climate classification is BWk.
 The average annual temperature in Mecheria is 15.4 °C. About 268 mm of precipitation falls annually.

 On 28 January 2005, Mécheria recorded a temperature of -13.8 C, which is the lowest temperature to have ever been recorded in Algeria.